P-p-H-d/mlib/README.md

 If a publication has been performed since the last call to name\_read a new pointer to the data is returned.
 Otherwise the previous pointer is returned.
-This functions is thread-safe and performs atomic operation on the snapshot.
+This function is thread-safe and performs atomic operation on the snapshot.

 ##### bool name\_updated\_p(snapshot\_t snap)

 Return true if the buffer has updated data compared to the last time it was read.
-This functions is thread-safe and performs atomic operation on the snapshot.
+This function is thread-safe and performs atomic operation on the snapshot.

 ##### type *name\_get\_write\_buffer(snapshot\_t snap)

 Return a pointer to the active 'in-progress' data of the snapshot 'snap'.
 It is the same as the last return from name\_write.
-This functions is thread-safe and performs atomic operation on the snapshot.
+This function is thread-safe and performs atomic operation on the snapshot.

 ##### type *name\_get\_read\_buffer(snapshot\_t snap)

 Return a pointer to the active published data of the snapshot 'snap'.
 It is the same as the last return from name\_read.
 It doesn't perform any switch of the data which has to be read.
-This functions is thread-safe and performs atomic operation on the snapshot.
+This function is thread-safe and performs atomic operation on the snapshot.

 ### M-SHARED